State of California

 • Orange County Birding

-Sightings & News & Forum
+Sightings & Discussion & News & Forum

 For Discussing and Sharing Local Bird Info - Welcome to Orange County Birding, a discussion forum for wild birds and birding in Orange County, southern California, USA.
 A total of 489 bird species have been recorded in our county, including California's first records of White-tailed Tropicbird, Falcated Duck, Ivory Gull, Red-legged Kittiwake, Couch's Kingbird, Bridled Tern, Nutting's Flycatcher, and Tropical Parula, as well as other notable finds such as Groove-billed Ani, Sooty Tern, Common Pochard, and Olive-backed Pipit.